reubenharry/website/content/maths/Fourier.md

 It's then straightforward to define the Fourier transform on $\mathcal{T}$ in the usual way you define things on dual objects, namely $(\mathcal{F}T)f = T(\mathcal{F}f)$.

 What we get is the *extremely useful* ability to take things which integrate to infinity on the real line, and take the Fourier transform of them.
-The emphasize this, people write, in a horrible type error: $\langle T, f \rangle$ to mean $Tf$.
+To emphasize this, people write, committing a truly horrible type error: $\langle T, f \rangle$ to mean $Tf$.

 Terminological note: when $\mathcal{S}$ is the Schwartz functions, $\mathcal{T}$ is called the set of *tempered distributions*.